This information is intended for use by health professionals

 There have been reports of ovarian and other reproductive system neoplasms, both benign and malignant, in women who have undergone multiple treatment regimens for infertility.
 It is not yet established whether or not treatment with gonadotropins increases the risk of these tumours in infertile women.

 Following administration, Ovitrelle may interfere for up to ten days with the immunological determination of serum or urinary hCG, potentially leading to a false positive pregnancy test.

 Patients should be made aware of this.

 There is no indication for the use of Ovitrelle during pregnancy.
-No clinical data on exposed pregnancies are available.
+Data on a limited number of exposed pregnancies indicate no increased risks of malformation or foeto/neonatal toxicity.
 No reproduction studies with choriogonadotropin alfa in animals were performed (see section 5.3).
 The potential risk for humans is unknown.

 Ovitrelle is not indicated during breastfeeding.
 There are no data on the excretion of choriogonadotropin alfa in milk.

 Ovitrelle is indicated for use in infertility (see section 4.1).

 Ovitrelle has no or negligible influence on the ability to drive and use machines.

 In comparative trials with different doses of Ovitrelle, OHSS was found to be associated with Ovitrelle in a dose-related fashion.
 OHSS was observed in approximately 4% of patients treated with Ovitrelle.
 Severe OHSS was reported in less than 0.5% of patients (see section 4.4).

 The following definitions apply to the frequency terminology used hereafter: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), rare (≥ 1/10,000 to < 1/1,000), very rare (< 1/10,000), not known (cannot be estimated from the available data).